kadena-io/chainweb-node-docker/README.md

 More options to configure the node are described at the bottom of this document.

 Above command starts the node with an empty Chainweb database.
-It will take about 12-24 hours until the node has "caught up" with the network, joined consensus, and can be used for mining and processing transactions.
+It will take about 2-3 days until the node has "caught up" with the network, joined consensus, and can be used for mining and processing transactions.

-The startup time can be shortened by initializing the node with a pre-computed database.
+The startup time can be shortened to a few minutes by initializing the node with a pre-computed database.
 This is strongly encouraged and described further down in this document.

 # Initialize Chainweb Database

 When the container is started for the first time it has to synchronize and rebuild the Chainweb database from the P2P network.
 This can take a long time.
-Currently, as of 2020-03-28, this takes about twelve hours for a node in a well connected data center.
+Currently, as of 2020-09-17, this takes about 2-3 days for a node in a well connected data center.

-The container includes script for synchronizing a pre-build database, which currently, as of 2020-03-28, involves downloading about 4.5GB of data from an S3 container.
+The container includes a script for synchronizing a pre-build database, which currently, as of 2020-09-17, involves downloading about 10GB of data from an S3 container.

 ### Database within Chainweb node container

-The following shell commands initialize a docker container with a database and create a new image from it.
+The following shell commands initializes a docker container with a database and creates a new image from it.

 ```sh
 docker run -ti --name initialize-chainweb-db kadena/chainweb-node /chainweb/initialize-db.sh